Dynamic Variation:

 Surfing consists of equal parts patience, timing, and training.
 Few things compare to the feeling of riding a wave after a long wait in the water.
 The first time you catch the wave instead of the wave catching you is pure bliss.

-Norway's interest in surfing, windsurfing and water kiting is growing, and several places in the country offer superb surf conditions and waves that are worthy contenders to Bali and Hawaii: From Larvik in the south, via Jæren and Stadtlandet in the west to Lofoten in the north.
+Norway's interest in surfing, windsurfing and water kiting is growing, and several locations offer superb surf conditions and waves that are worthy contenders to Bali and Hawaii: From Larvik in the south, via Jæren and Stadtlandet in the west, to Lofoten in the north.

-Many Norwegian surf schools offer packages that include accommodation, surf lessons, boards and necessary equipment.
+Many Norwegian surfing schools offer packages that include accommodation, lessons, boards, and all the necessary equipment.

 Fly like a bird!
-Wind tunnel is the perfect activity for friends and families.
-Get a unique experience of flying in secure surroundings.
-Experience the excitement and a sense of achievement – and challenge yourself, bot physically and mentally.
-You do not need any prior knowledge and the activity is suitable for everyone, children must in most places be over 5 years old.
+A wind tunnel is the perfect activity for groups of friends and families.
+Get the unique experience of flying in secure surroundings and experience the excitement and a sense of achievement.
+This is an activity that is suitable for everyone, but in most places, children must be over 5 years old.

 Take advantage of top offers